Best One Bar Build for ESO: PvE Tier List

 ESO Warden One Bar Build

 If you want a sturdy and durable one-bar build, look no further than the Warden ranked A+ tier on our list.
-Update 41 changed and improved elemental status effects, further adding to the effectiveness of the Warden’s ability to apply Chill.
+Update 41 changed and improved elemental status effects, making chilled do even more damage and improving the Warden’s damage overall.
 Moreover, this high ranking is partially because the Warden performs so strongly in the Infinite Archive area.
 With passive healing, good area damage, and high survivability, the Warden makes a fantastic one-bar build for that type of content.
-However, the power fades in solo arenas, but the Warden is in a great place for most players.
+Its power fades in solo arenas, but the Warden is in a great place for most players.

 Warden Heavy Attack Pros